Mikdad-12/Classmate/README.md

 ## 📌 Project Description
 ClassMate is a simple **Python console-based application** developed for a **university Python course final exam** 🎓.
 This project helps students manage their daily class routine by allowing them to **add, view, and delete classes** easily.
-It demonstrates core Python concepts such as **modules, functions, file handling, and menu-driven programming** 🐍.
+It demonstrates core Python concepts such as **modules, functions, file handling and menu-driven programming** 🐍.

 ---